Your Continuing Eligibility

 - Not expected, we’ll normally review your medical condition about every 7 years.

-Your initial award notice will tell you when you can expect your first medical review.
+Your initial award notice will tell you when you can expect your 1st medical review.

-Two things can cause us to decide that you no longer have a disability and stop or suspend your benefits:
+Two things can cause us to suspend or stop your benefits:

-If, after completing a 9-month Trial Work Period (TWP), you work at a level we consider substantial.
+- If, after completing a 9-month Trial Work Period (TWP), you work and earn at a level we consider substantial.

-We suspend cash benefits for the months your earnings are over the substantial level during the 36-month re-entitlement period after you complete the TWP.
-If your earnings fall below the substantial level in that period, we can start your benefits again.
-In 2023, average earnings of $1,470 or more per month ($2,460 or more per month if you are blind) are usually considered substantial.
+During the 36-month re-entitlement period after you complete the TWP, we suspend cash benefits for any months your earnings are over the substantial level.
+If your work and earnings fall below the substantial level for any months in that period, we can start your benefits again.
+In 2024, average earnings of $1,550 or more per month ($2,590 or more per month if you are blind) are usually considered substantial.
 The amount of earnings that we consider substantial changes each year.
+Benefits will end if work and earnings are above the substantial level after the 36-month re-entitlement period.

 - If we decide that your medical condition has improved and you no longer have a disability.

-Remember, you are responsible for promptly reporting any improvement in your condition, or if you return to work.
+You are responsible for promptly reporting any improvement in your condition, or if you return to work.
 The booklet we send you when your application is approved explains what you need to report to us.
-For more information on what else may cause your benefits to stop, refer to How We Decide if You Still Have a Qualifying Disability.
+For more information on what else may cause your benefits to stop, read our publication, How We Decide if You Still Have a Qualifying Disability.

 If You Go Back to Work

-There are special rules that help you keep your cash benefits and Medicare while you test your ability to work.
-We call these rules work incentives.
-For more information about Social Security work incentives, read Working While Disabled: How We Can Help.
+There are special rules that help you keep your benefits and Medicare while you test your ability to work.
+We call these rules "work incentives."
+For more information about Social Security work incentives, read The Red Book and Working While Disabled: How We Can Help.